gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 firebase deploy
 ```

-or only deploy rules, if your using more firebase functionallity
+or only deploy rules, if you're using more firebase functionality

 ```bash
 firebase deploy --only firestore:rules